MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 The IT leadership team worked closely with business partners to understand what they want to achieve with this migration:

 - **Address business growth.** Contoso is growing.
 As a result, there's pressure on the on-premises systems and infrastructure.
 - **Increase efficiency.** Contoso wants to remove unnecessary procedures and streamline processes for developers and users.
-The company needs its IT to be fast and effective and not waste time or money in delivering on customer requirements.
+The company needs its IT to be fast, effective, and not waste time or money in delivering on customer requirements.
 - **Increase agility.** Contoso IT needs to be more responsive to the needs of the business.
 It must react faster than the changes in the marketplace to enable success in a global economy.
 IT mustn't get in the way or become a business blocker.
 - **Scale.** As the business grows successfully, Contoso IT must provide systems that grow at the same pace.